Best health insurance in Canada for 2024

 However, its dental insurance policy must be purchased separately for basic plans or as an add-on.
 But it is one of those rare insurances that covers pre-existing conditions and does not require a medical questionnaire for its basic plan.

-Pros of GSC's health insurance:
+Pros of GSC health insurance

 • Excellent drug cover with an affordable price